March 8, 2020

-Zimbabwe’s economic crisis has caused massive job losses in cities.
-Looking for cheaper living options, many people are now migrating back to rural areas.
+The country’s economic crisis has caused massive job loss in urban areas.
+Many residents, desperate for cheaper living options, are heading back to the countryside.

 BULAWAYO, ZIMBABWE – It’s a chilly morning in Pumula South, a suburb of Bulawayo, Zimbabwe’s second-largest city.
 Samkele Ncube, a mother of two, is up early to prepare the stall where she sells hand-made clothes.